highlight/highlight.io/docs-content/general/3_getting-started/2_frontend-backend-mapping.md

 ## What's this?

 In order to make the most out of highlight.io's, we suggest instrumenting your frontend & backend so that you can attribute frontend requests with backend errors.
-On the session replay screen below, we embed an error in the UI, allowing you to see the full context around it.
+See an example below, where you can view an errors alongside session replay, allowing you to see the full context around it.

 ![](/images/fullstack-mapping.png)